noahfranz13/BL-TESSsearch/run-turboSETI/README.md

 ## Setting up a Conda Environment
 The environment.yml file in this repo is for a conda environment called runTurbo that has all of the necessary dependencies installed.
-Run the following commands:
+Run the following commands to activate it in the directory you plan to run multiTurbo:

 1) ```source /home/noahf/miniconda3/bin/activate runTurbo```
 2) ```conda activate runTurbo```